dima666Sik/AndroidOracle/README.md

 ## Preview
 1. This project uses jdk 8;
 2. Navigation is built on activities;
-3. Use Service and Binding for generate result in your question.
+3. Use Service and Binding and use HandlerThread for generate result in your question.

 ## Features
 ☑️Main screen with buttons: